ma-shangao/frl_rosbot_onboard/README.md

 ### Basic navigation functions
 We also provided an example for robot localisation and waypoint following in an mapped environment based on nav2.

+## Known limitations
+* The depth camera pointcloud registration is currently not available on ROS 2 for Husarian ROSbot Pro.
+* The multi-robot support has yet been finished.